intel/xFasterTransformer/docs/en/dev_guide.md

 #### 2.1.1 Attention

+[In most cases, you do not need to rewrite Attention, as most models use SDPA (scale dot product attention)]
 Attention class is the base layer for attention layer in `CommonDecoder`, all related weights and bias are set by the method `setWeights()`.
 Typically the LLM's interface is for PyTorch, thus the weights are already transposed(column-based) in files.
 The datatype of weights is defined by an Attention class's template parameter `WeiT`.